boot-clj/boot/README.md

 Boot tasks are similar to Leiningen's [profiles](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md).
-Multiple subconfigurations may be sepcified under the `:tasks` key.
-When invoked from the command line the selected subconfiguration is merged into the current env atom.
+Multiple subconfigurations may be sepcified.
+When invoked from the command line the selected subconfiguration is merged into the current configuration.
+Tasks can be used to call pre-packaged middleware stacks, like a lightweight Leiningen plugin.

 ### Tempfiles